brucemack/brucemack.github.io/_posts/2025-12-06-asl-authentication.md

 * Some education will be required.
 Some hams might not be comfortable with PKI concepts and may not be comfortable managing their own keys.
 * Development would be required to support this.
-The ASL services would need to be added and the app_rpt would need to be modified to take advantage of the new capabilities.
+The ASL services would need to be added and app_rpt would need to be modified to take advantage of the new authentication capabilities.
 * If the selected PKI mechanism becomes mathematically compromised in the future the entire system would become insecure.

 ## Practicalities

 * The existing ASL registration system/portal would need to stay up to support the existing nodes.
-* Perhaps new servers/nodes would be required to use the new system?
+* Perhaps new nodes would be required to use the new system?
-* Pulls from QRZ would need to be governed to avoid creating measurable load on their system.
+* Page pulls from QRZ would need to be governed to avoid creating measurable load on their system.
 An ASL user should be limited to a few "QRZ biography page pulls" a day.
 * ED25519 would be a good PKI choice given that the public keys are short and DNS-friendly.
 * QRZ already has a more structured database where users can store details like their